-Our story is simple: Scandinavian Helena and Tanzanian Jacob met when Jacob took Helena to the top of Kilimanjaro, where he, at the time,had been working for 13 years.
+Our story is simple: Scandinavian Helena and Tanzanian Jacob met when Jacob took Helena to the top of Kilimanjaro.
+At the time,he had been working there for 13 years.

 (Long story very short: they fell in love and are now married.)

 Helena saw people working their butts off on the trail up the mountain, some of them carrying way too much.
 Many of them without proper gear or even proper clothings.
 Later Jacob explained that not all workers were treated fair on the mountain.
 Even though there are both guidelines and rules for this, there was no consequence for not meeting the standards and many were the workers who worked far too much for far too little.

 If only there was a Tanzanian company who would treat their workers fair, Jacob said.